Unitary enterprise: History

+Between 2018 and 2020, the number of unitary enterprises decreased by 31.8%.

+Overview

 The assets of unitary enterprises belong to the federal government, to a Russian federal subject, or to a municipality.
 A unitary enterprise holds assets under economic management (for both state and municipal unitary enterprises) or under operative management (for state unitary enterprises only), but has limited property rights over the assets.
 The term "unitary" specifies the assets as indivisible, i.e., they may not be distributed among the participants in any way.
 Property granted to a unitary enterprise can be sold or otherwise alienated only with the consent of the state or municipal property owner.

 The existence of unitary enterprises is a legacy of the Soviet era, when the state owned the means of production.
 The managers of state enterprises often have close ties to the state agencies which established them, a situation that can lead to legal and political problems.

+According to the Civil Code of Russia, the constituent document of a unitary enterprise is its charter, approved by the authorized body.
+Article 9 of Federal Law No. 161-FZ defines the mandatory content of a unitary enterprise charter.
+The model charter of a federal state unitary enterprise was approved by Order No. 205 of the Ministry of Economic Development of Russia dated August 25, 2005.
+The governing body of a unitary enterprise is the manager appointed by the owner.

+Though government entities own the unitary enterprises, the enterprises themselves work on the basis of commercial accounts and of commercial legislation.
+They come under ministerial responsibility but are off-budget.
 A unitary enterprise is independent in economic issues and obliged only to give its profits to the state.
 Unitary enterprises have no right to set up subsidiaries, but they can, with the owner's consent, open branches and representation offices.

-Though government entities own the unitary enterprises, the enterprises themselves work on the basis of commercial accounts and of commercial legislation.
-They come under ministerial responsibility but are off-budget.
 They may be auxiliary to a ministry's activity, such as a printing house under the Ministry of Education or a production facility for police equipment under the Ministry of Internal Affairs.
-Unitary enterprises have a distinct legal status, different from regular market-sector corporations.
+Unitary enterprises have a distinct legal status, different from other public companies.

+A significant portion of unitary enterprise transactions are subject to approval by the property owner and the federal executive body to which the enterprise is subordinate.
+Specifically, such approval is required for any major transaction, which, within the meaning of the law, is defined as a transaction or several interrelated transactions related to the acquisition, disposal, or potential disposal by a unitary enterprise, directly or indirectly, of property whose value exceeds 10% of the unitary enterprise's authorized capital or exceeds 50,000 times the minimum wage.